 When it comes to social media etiquette for business, one’s behavior on each post like what to do or not to do takes a lot of practice and some time to fully understand.
 These commandments will help and do help if you find yourself at a loss.

-Basically, these social media etiquette for business owners or social media managers greatly helps in the marketing aspect of a brand.
+Basically, these social media etiquette for business owners or account managers greatly helps in the marketing aspect of a brand.
 It helps in keeping existing patrons and attracting more customers for a more successful business.